sharu725/yuyutsu/README.md

 ## Usage (might change in the future)
 - fork the repo.
+- run ``npm install`` to install all the dependencies.
+- run ``npm run dev`` to start a dev server.
+- run ``npm run build`` to build the production site.
+- host it anywhere you like.
+If you choose github pages, use the following method.
 - in github pages section, use ``/doc`` as the source.
 - change the ``paths`` in _svelte.config.js_ to match your repo name (yuyutsu by default).
 - clone the directory on your local machine, run ``npm run build`` and push changes.